The History of Kryptonite

 The Reign of the Superman, January 1933, p.
 7, Some time previous Smalley had secured a fragment of a meteor and upon subjecting to chemical analysis found the presence of what he suspected to be a new element.
 Upon further investigation he had learned that it exerted a strange influence up on the laboratory animals to whom it was administered.
 Only a few grains of the precious substance were left.
 Dunn was going to be the recipient of one half of them, though he was not aware of that.

 Krypton (Kr), atomic number 36, is a chemically inert noble gas.
 Krypton is colorless, odorless, and tasteless, occurring in trace amounts in the Earth atmosphere.
 The word is derived from the Greek kruptos meaning "hidden."
-The element was discovered in 1898 by Scottish chemist William Ramsay and English chemist Morris Travers.
-In 1904, Ramsay was awarded the Nobel Prize in Chemistry for his discoveries.
+The element was discovered in 1898 by Sir William Ramsay and Morris Travers.
+In 1904, Ramsay was awarded the Nobel Prize in Chemistry.

 The fictional planet of Krypton first appeared unnamed in the opening panel of Action Comics #1 (June 1938).
 The names Krypton and "kryptonite" first appeared in an advertisement for the Daisy Krypto-Raygun in Action Comics #8 (January 1939), on sale November 25, 1938.
 "Looks exactly like the KRYPTO-RAYGUN Superman had made of KRYPTONITE, the amazing metal from his birthplace – the weird Planet KRYPTON!"
 The toy functions as a film projector for seven different 16mm Superman comic strips.
 The Krypto-Raygun was later offered as a premium from Superman Gum.